jeremys18/BeatSaberPlaylistMover/README.md

 So how do we do it?
 Easy.
 Every song folder is named a very specfic way.
 The songs id is the very first set of charectors followed by a space.
 That id is NOT what's in the playlist though.
 It's the id on beatsaver.com.
 With this id we can make an api call to beatsaver and grab the hash id for the song.
 THIS is what sets every song apart and THIS is how we link the songs to the playlists.

 So for every song folder in the custom levels folder we:
-1. Get the id by parsing the id from the folder name
+1. Get the id by parsing the id from the folder name.
+Folders MUST be named as ID then a space.
+If you have the hash as the folder name it won't work..... for now.
+2a.
+Check if the song folder contains a metadata file.
+If it does use it to get the hash.
-2. Use this id to call the beastsaver.com api and get the songs hash id
+2b.
+If no metatdate file then use the id  from step 1 to call the beastsaver.com api and get the songs hash id
 3. Save the songs folder name and hash id to a dictionary object for later use

 # Show me the playlists! #